About · By Povilas Konopackas, founder · Updated August 2026

 4. How Shotfax stays at $2.99

 The numbers: Telnyx charges about $0.007 per page for fax transmission.
 Cloudflare Workers, Pages, R2, and D1 are free at Shotfax's traffic volume and would cost a few dollars a month at 10x the volume.
-Polar.sh takes around 4 percent plus a small fixed fee as merchant of record, in exchange for handling VAT and sales tax globally.
-A one-page fax to a US number costs Shotfax roughly $0.15 all-in after payment processing.
+Stripe takes 3.25 percent plus a fixed fee, and about 2 percent more to convert US dollars into the euros the account settles in.
+A one-page fax to a US number costs Shotfax roughly $0.46 all-in, and payment processing is nearly all of that.

-That leaves about $2.84 of gross margin per fax.
-Most of it pays for Google Ads (because that is how people find the service), a small amount for hosting overhead, and the rest is the founder's actual compensation.
+That leaves about $2.51 of gross margin per fax.
+Shotfax buys no advertising at all, so there is no acquisition cost to subtract: people arrive from search results and from answer engines that cite this site.
+A small amount goes to hosting overhead and the rest is the founder's actual compensation.
 There are no offices, no full-time employees, no VC investors, and no plans to raise.
 If the traffic justifies it, the team grows; if it does not, it does not.

 5. What Shotfax is not